godetremy/42-trolls/README.md

 ```

 ## 🔴 Ultra Annoying
-The most extreme prank.
-Deletes essential files, resets the session, or require restart.
+Ultra annoying section, like session script or reset.
 Only use if your friend is actually your **enemy**. 😈

 ### 💾 420T
 Because 5Go is too small, live the expreience of the session of 420T.